yoonje/ext2-linux-file-system/README.md

 After this commands you can use several Linux command like touch, mkdir, mv, ls, cd...

 # Comment
-This Project is not implemented double, triple inode indrect.<br>
+This Project is not implemented double, triple inode indirect.<br>

 I implemented just single indirect.<br>